-Lori Vallow trial resumes after Chad Daybell’s ‘raccoon’ text revealed – live
+Lori Vallow’s chilling internet searches shown at murder trial – live

 Lori Vallow: 7 witnesses called to testify on 13th day of trial

-The trial of “doomsday cult mom” Lori Vallow has resumed in Ada County Courthouse in Boise, Idaho, following a day’s recess on Friday.
+The trial of “doomsday cult mom” Lori Vallow is under way in Ada County Courthouse in Boise, Idaho, where the mother-of-three is accused of killing her two youngest children and her new husband Chad Daybell’s first wife.

-The mother-of-three is charged with first-degree murder, conspiracy, and grand theft over the deaths of her daughter Tylee Ryan, 16, son Joshua “JJ” Vallow, 7, and her new husband Chad Daybell’s first wife Tammy Daybell, 49.
+The 49-year-old is charged with first-degree murder, conspiracy, and grand theft over the deaths of her daughter Tylee Ryan, 16, son Joshua “JJ” Vallow, 7, and Mr Daybell’s first wife Tammy Daybell, 49.

-During the latest testimony in the bombshell case, the court heard how Mr Daybell texted his wife about burying a “raccoon” in the pet cemetery on their property in Rexburg, Idaho.

-The message was sent in September 2019, hours after Tylee was last seen alive.
-JJ vanished days later.

 In June 2020, the remains of the two children were found buried on the Daybell property.

 Tammy died one month after their disappearance in October 2019.
-Her death was initially ruled natural causes but has now been found to be asphyxiation.

 The case has captured attention due to its ties to bizarre cult beliefs and a string of mystery deaths and murders.